The Clairvoyant (1982 film): Plot

 Virna regains consciousness, and police descend on the building.
 Outside, as a flurry of reporters and authorities surround the building, Larry and Virna depart together.

 Cast

+Production

+Principal photography took place in New York City in 1981.

 Release

+The Clairvoyant was originally purchased by Twentieth Century Fox in 1982, but ultimately did not distribute the film.
+It did receive a limited theatrical release, opening in Muskegon, Michigan on August 12, 1983, through Jensen Farley Pictures.
+It also received a theatrical release in France.

+Home media

-The Clairvoyant was originally purchased by Twentieth Century Fox in 1982, but was not given a theatrical release in the United States.
-It did, however, receive a theatrical release in France.
-It was released in 1984 on home video by CBS/Fox, and was later released on DVD in a never-before-seen director's cut by Anchor Bay Entertainment in 2000.
+The film was released in the United States in 1985 on home video by CBS/Fox under the alternative title The Killing Hour, and was later released on DVD in a never-before-seen director's cut by Anchor Bay Entertainment in 2000.
 The DVD was reissued by Blue Underground under the alternate title The Killing Hour on May 20, 2008.

+Reception

+Critical response

+Film critic John Kenneth Muir praised the film as a "surprisingly solid suspense film with some elaborate horror sequences," and compared it favorably to The Eyes of Laura Mars (1977).